Minds On

 Connect to your daily life

-- How is your life similar and different to that of an Indigenous child or child in New France?
+• How is your life similar and different to that of a Black or Indigenous child in New France?

 Reflection